elephantscale/building-ai-applications-labs/README.md

 - Langchain
 - Serverless-LLM-Bedrock (1 error in Lab 5)
 - LLM-with-Semantic-Search(1 error in Lab 4 and 2 identical errors in Lab 5)
-- llama4 (in-progress; it now has all the utility files)
+- llama4 (Labs 2,3, and 7 functional.
+Labs 4,5 and 6 are missing two env keys)

 ### Health board